Meet the winner of our competition to design the Radio Times Royal Wedding cover

 Broomley First School

-Naima JPS, London
+Naima Jewish Preparatory School, London

 Riverside Primary School, Leicester

-St John the Baprist Primary School, Nottingham
+St John the Baptist Primary School, Nottingham

 Wells Primary School, Woodford Green